 - How do you incorporate new techniques, activities, curriculum, and technology into your teaching?

-Now work to combine your responses into one or two sentences that encapsulate your philosophy.
-Some teachers will expand on these sentences to include examples of how they plan to teach and implement the philosophy.
+Finally, work to combine your responses into one or two sentences that encapsulate your philosophy.
+Additionally, some teachers will expand on these sentences to include examples of how they plan to teach and implement the philosophy.

 Philosophy of education examples